elodina/datastax-enterprise-mesos/README.md

 --failover-max-tries - max failover tries to deactivate broker (to reset to unbound pass --failover-max-tries "")
 ```

-Ip per container support
+IP per container support
 -----------------------
 DataStax-Enterprise-mesos supports 0.27 mesos-networking feature enabling IP per node allocation.
 This means each node may be started in a container (by mesos containerizer) and get its own IP address.
 This way it is
-possible to start multiple DSE nodes per machine - each will get it's ip and thus there will be no port conflicts.
+possible to start multiple DSE nodes per machine - each will get its ip and thus there will be no port conflicts.

 Mesos-networking (and DataStax-Enterprise-mesos) does not rely on any concrete IPAM and network isolator implementation
 providing a pluggable interface instead.
 You need to follow corresponding instructions to setup everything required for